hibernate/hibernate-validator/README.md

 To build Hibernate Validator with JDK 9, export the following environment variable:

-    export MAVEN_OPTS="--add-modules java.annotations.common,java.xml.bind --add-opens=java.base/java.security=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED"
+    export MAVEN_OPTS="--add-opens=java.base/java.security=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED"

 Then the build can be started like this:

     mvn -s settings-example.xml clean install

 Also the OSGi integration tests will fail on Java 9 currently, hence the "osgi" module is excluded automatically when building on JDK 9.
-We are waiting for the release of Karaf 4.1.0.
+We are waiting for the release of a Karaf version supporting the latest Java 9 builds.

 Here are the reasons why we added the various --add-opens options: